-Read the latest advice from ATAGI on who should get a fourth dose of COVID-19 vaccine.
+Read the latest advice from ATAGI on COVID-19 booster doses for early 2023.

 How long will the COVID-19 vaccine last once I have had 2 doses?